Israr-11/payloadgen/README.md

 ```bash
 npm run compile
 ```
-Launch the extension in debug mode by Pressing F5 in VS Code to open a new window with the extension loaded
+Launch the extension in debug mode by pressing F5 in VS Code to open a new window with the extension loaded

 4. Run tests
 ```bash